k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 #### Get Instance

-- The **GET** command is used to bring information for a given [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) and to synchronize information from data sources if needed.
+The **GET** command is used to get information for a given [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) and to synchronize information from data sources if needed.

-- Note that you can get LUIs from multiple LUs using one GET command, but you cannot get multiple LUIs from the same LU using one GET command.
-The following message is displayed when trying to get multiple LUIs from the same LU using one GET command:
+Note that multiple LUs can be recieved using a GET command.
+However, multiple LUIs cannot be received from the same LU using a GET command.

+The following message is displayed when attempting to get multiple LUIs from the same LU using a GET command:

-  - `Only single instance per LUT can be used on the same GET command.`
+`Only single instance per LUT can be used on the same GET command.`

-- The consistency level of the GET LUI command can be set to ONE.
+The consistency level of the GET LUI command can be set to ONE.
 If it fails to achieve a QUORUM consistency level, the [sync mode](/articles/14_sync_LU_instance/02_sync_modes.md#sync-modes-1) is set to OFF.
 To do so, run the following Fabric command on the session:
   -  **SET LUI_READ_ONE_WHEN_FAIL set =true**

 Note that this command sets the consistency level on the session level.
 The default value of this parameter is **false**.

-- The following table lists the GET commands:
+The following table lists the GET commands:

 <table width="900pxl">
 <tbody>